-- 2.1.
+2.1.
 Any engine used to power the electrical generators shall be certified by the manufacturer to meet 40 CFR 60 Tier II emission levels or other more restrictive specifications required by the EPA at the time the engines are installed.
 Each engine to be installed must be permanently labeled by the manufacturer as an emergency engine in accordance with 40 CFR § 60.4210(f).
-Each engine approved in this Order must operate as an emergency engine as defined at 40 CFR 60, Subpart IIII or 40 CFR 63, Subpart ZZZZ, and as limited by the other conditions of this approval. - 2.2.
+Each engine approved in this Order must operate as an emergency engine as defined at 40 CFR 60, Subpart IIII or 40 CFR 63, Subpart ZZZZ, and as limited by the other conditions of this approval.

+- 2.2.
 The only engines and electrical generating units approved for operation at the Vantage Data Center are those listed by serial number in Table 1. - 2.3.
 Replacement of failed engines with identical engines (same manufacturer and model) requires notification prior to installation, but will not require new source review unless there is an increase in emission rates or ambient impacts. - 2.4.
 The installation of any new engines after January 1, 2020, will require notification to Ecology that includes engine manufacturer's specification sheets.
 Ecology will determine whether new source review is required based on various factors including whether the new engines will have either an increased emission rate or result in an emission concentration that may increase impacts over those evaluated for this approval Order, or if an update to the current BACT analysis is necessary. - 2.5.
-The five existing (Phase 1) MTU Model 20V4000 engine exhaust stack heights shall be greater than or equal to 43 feet above ground level.
-The remaining two MTU Model 20V4000 engines exhaust stack heights shall be greater than or equal to 48 feet above ground level for engines providing power to Buildings 1.
+The five existing MTU Model 20V4000 engines and 10 CAT 2.75 MW engines will have exhaust stack heights that shall be greater than or equal to 43 feet above ground level.
 The stacks shall be no more than 26 inches in diameter.
-The Phase 2 engines serving Building 2 shall have stacks that are 48 feet above ground level and no more than 26 inches in diameter.
+Additionally, the two 500 kW CAT life-safety generators shall have exhaust stack heights no less than 15 feet above ground level.
 Vantage Data Centers shall verify that, for the phases of the Quincy project, exhaust stack parameters such as diameter, height, and exhaust rate and velocity do not result in ambient impacts greater than what was evaluated for this project. - 2.6.
-The manufacture and installation of the 15 engine/generator sets proposed for Buildings 1 and 2 of the project shall occur by January 1, 2020.
-If the manufacture and installation of the engines has not been completed by the above date, new source review may be required prior to continued installation, and ambient air quality impacts will be reevaluated if new source review is required.
+The manufacture and installation of the 17 engine/generator sets proposed for Buildings 1 and 2 of the project shall occur by January 1, 2020.
+If the manufacture and installation of the engines has not been completed by the above date, new source review may be required prior to continued installation, and ambient air quality impacts will be re-evaluated if new source review is required.
 Vantage may request an extension of this time schedule, and Ecology may approve an extension without revision to this Order. - 2.7.
-This Order only applies to the seven MTU Model 20V4000 engines, each with a rated full standby capacity of 4678 hp, and the eight Caterpillar Model 3516E engines with a rated full standby capacity of 4043 hp that were proposed in the Notice of Construction application for this amendment of the facility approval.
+This Order only applies to the five MTU Model 20V4000 engines, each with a rated full standby capacity of 4678 hp, the 10 Caterpillar Model 3516E engines with a rated full standby capacity of 4043 hp, and the two CAT Model C15 engines with a rated full standby capacity of of 762 hp that were proposed in the Notice of Construction application for this amendment of the facility approval.
 On a case-by-case basis, Ecology may require additional ambient impacts analyses prior to installation of engines not listed in Table 1.